baditaflorin/github-stars/readme.md

 *   [cookiecutter/cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django): Cookiecutter Django is a framework for jumpstarting production-ready Django projects quickly.
 *   [jarun/ddgr](https://github.com/jarun/ddgr): :duck: DuckDuckGo from the terminal
 *   [SmileyChris/django-countries](https://github.com/SmileyChris/django-countries): A Django application that provides country choices for use with forms, flag icons static files, and a country field for models.
+*   [gothinkster/realworld](https://github.com/gothinkster/realworld): "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
 *   [wsvincent/awesome-django](https://github.com/wsvincent/awesome-django): A curated list of awesome things related to Django
 *   [ramiroaznar/geocode-with-python-using-geopy](https://github.com/ramiroaznar/geocode-with-python-using-geopy): A Python program to geocode a csv file using Geopy
 *   [pyppeteer/pyppeteer](https://github.com/pyppeteer/pyppeteer): Headless chrome/chromium automation library (unofficial port of puppeteer)